ikuhamada/state-doc/manual.rst

 	Description:

-	Integer to define the method of velocity control for the finite temperature molecular dynamics simulation
+	Integer to define the method of velocity control for the finite temperature molecular dynamics simulation.

 	* 0: Microcanonical